OmriLeviGit/Automatic-Renumbering-Obsidian/README.md

 -   **Vim Mode**: It is important to note that the plugin does not support automatic renumbering in Vim mode.
 However, renumbering commands can still be triggered while using Vim.

--   **Tab Size**: As far as i can tell, the number of spaces represented by a tab character cannot be accessed by plugins and must be specified manually.
+-   **Tab indent Size**: For proper sequencing, the size of the indent must be specified manually.
 This is required in order to ensure correct nested numbering.